 I’m up to my eyeballs in work this week!
 I’m swamped!

-This one’s somewhat similar to the last expression, but only a little.
+This one’s a little similar to the last expression.
 If you’re stuffed to the gills (the parts fish use to breathe), you’ve eaten a lot!

 – More potatoes?